rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Hardware Standards.md

 All ACS components implement a Dallas DS18B20Z or similar OneWire temperature sensor.
 This is used both for monitoring temperature as well as to assign each component a globally unique ID number.
 By periodically polling these OneWire IDs, system integrity can be monitored.
 The Core is the only OneWire master allowed on the bus.

+In future production runs of Switches and Cores, a plaintext identifier of the component may be written to the EEPROM of the DS18B20Z for easier identification.

 Any device that splits the ACS connection must route OneWire to all connections.

 ### System Power & Ground